-A Lifeguard/Assistant Lifeguard must be 16 years of age or older and possess a current (the date on the certificate must not be older than two years) Lifeguard/Assistant Lifeguard certificate issued by one of the following organizations:

-- Lifequard Certificates: - o Lifesaving Society National Lifeguard Pool - o Equivalent certificate approved by Minister of Health and Long Term Care - Assistant Lifeguard Certificates for Pools: - Lifesaving Society Bronze Cross - Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a Lifeguard/Assistant Lifeguard if they are participating in the activity. - Verified copies of certification must be available in the pool area.
+- A Lifeguard/Assistant Lifeguard must be 16 years of age or older and possess a current (the date on the certificate must not be older than two years) Lifeguard/Assistant Lifeguard certificate issued by one of the following organizations: - Lifeguard Certificates: - o Lifesaving Society National Lifeguard Pool - Equivalent certificate approved by Minister of Health and Long Term Care - Assistant Lifeguard Certificates for Pools: - Lifesaving Society Bronze Cross - Equivalent certificate approved by Minister of Health and Long Term Care - A student may not act as a Lifequard/Assistant Lifequard if they are participating in the activity. - Verified copies of certification must be available in the pool area.

-Supervision Ratios for the Swim Test for Water Activities
+Supervision Ratios for the Swim Test for Watercraft

-- There must be a minimum of 2 certified Aquatic Instructors or Lifeguards on deck or in the pool. - Supervision ratio is 2 Aquatic Instructors or Lifeguards per 1 to 25 students (grades 1 to 3), per 1 to 35 students (grades 4 to 8). - In situations where there are 26 to 50 students (grades 1 to 3) or 36 to 70 students (grades 4 to 8) an additional certified Aquatic Instructor or Lifeguard is required. - If Assistant Lifeguards are used, the number of Assistant Lifeguards on deck may never exceed the number of Lifeguards.
+- There must be a minimum of 2 certified Aquatic Instructors or Lifeguards on deck or in the pool. - Supervision ratio is 2 certified Aquatic Instructors or Lifeguards per 1 to 50 students. - In situations where there are 51 to 75 students, an additional certified Aquatic Instructor or Lifeguard is required. - If Assistant Lifeguards are used, the number of Assistant Lifeguards on deck may never exceed the number of Lifeguards.